Fix Your Mindset Before Applying For Jobs.

 2. The state of being empowered to do something -- the power, right, or authority to do something.

 There are thousands of job seeker guides out there.
-Most of them are written in “How-to” formats and focus on single subjects like writing a resume, interviewing skills, networking, changing careers, finding your purpose, and building your brand.
+Most of them are written in “how-to” formats and focus on single subjects like writing a resume, interviewing skills, networking, changing careers, finding your purpose, or building your brand.

-You cannot work on any of those things unless you are first empowered to act with clear direction.
-Knowing yourself, creating your story, and defining what the word career means to you, leads to empowerment -- so you can do all those things mentioned above.
+You cannot work on any of those things unless you are first empowered to act with clear intention and direction.
+Knowing yourself, creating your story, and defining what the word career means to you, leads to empowerment, so that you are able to do all those things mentioned above.

 What is a Career?